 Launched in 1982 in France as the Fête de la Musique, it is now held on the same day in more than 1,000 cities in 120 countries.
 Completely different from a typical music festival, Make Music is open to anyone who wants to take part.
 Every kind of musician — young and old, amateur and professional, of every musical persuasion — pours onto streets, parks, plazas, and porches to share their music with friends, neighbors, and strangers.
 All of it is free and open to the public.

 Each year, over 1,000 cities around the world throw citywide music celebrations on June 21.

 It all started 39 years ago in France.

-And unlike a typical festival, anyone and everyone would be invited to join play music or host performances....The event would take place on the summer solstice, June 21, and would be called Fete De La Musique.
+In 1982, France’s Ministry of Culture dreamed up an idea for a new kind of musical holiday.
+They imagined a day where free, live music would be everywhere: street corners and parks, rooftops and gardens, storefronts and mountaintops. unlike a typical music festival, anyone and everyone would be invited to join and play music, or host performances....The event would take place on the summer solstice, June 21, and would be called Fête De La Musique.
 (In French, the name means both “festival of music” and “make music!”)

 Amazingly enough dream has come true.
 The Fête has turned into a true national holiday: France shuts down on the summer solstice and musicians take over.
 Almost 8% of the country (5 million people) have played an instrument or sung in public for the Fête de la Musique.
 Three decades later, the holiday has spread throughout the world and is now celebrated in more than 120 countries.
 In the U.S., the presenting sponsor is the NAMM Foundation.